kspencer19/Project-8-Bike/README.md

 <h1>Graphics Bike Project</h1>

 <h2>Description</h2>
 This project consists of a program that allows the user to operate a bike.
-Every object in the scene was created using C++.
 <br />